BrainHunter/STM32_Scream_Receiver/README.md

 # STM32 Scream Receiver
-Use the STM32F4Discovery with BaseBoard (STM32F4DIS-BB) as a Scream Receiver
+Use the STM32F4Discovery with BaseBoard (STM32F4DIS-BB) as a Scream Receiver The STM32F4-Discovery has a cs43l22 Audio-Dac onboard.
+Together with the Ethernet connection of the Base board it is a perfect testing platform for this task.

 For more Informations about scream see: https://github.com/duncanthrax/scream